rpokorny/techexchange-frp-todolist/README.md

 To start the frontend, go into the `frontend` directory and run `npm start`. npm and node must be installed on your system.
 Before running the frontend, you must run `npm install` in order to download dependencies.

+Once everything is running, visit http://localhost:8000/target/dist/index.html in your browser.